myeongwonmin/paper-search-tool/README.md

 Feel free to submit issues and enhancement requests.
 To add new journals:
 1. Edit the `JOURNAL_LIST` in `config.py`
+2. Ensure journal names match exact PubMed indexing names
-2. Update the journal count in this README
+3. Update the journal count in this README

 ## License